enjoy-digital/xtrx_julia/README.md

 julia --project test_pattern.jl
 ```

+**NOTE**: sometimes, the SoapySDR driver doesn't properly initialize the SDR
+(indicated by `test_pattern.jl` reading only zeros, or `test_loopback.jl` only
+reporting under/overflows).
+This can be worked around by launching
+`litepcie_test` (e.g. `litepcie_test record /dev/null 1024`).
+Afterwards, the
+chip should be in a good state.

-Alternatively, there is a modified version of LimeSuite that makes it possible
+There is also a modified version of LimeSuite available that makes it possible
 to interactively configure the LMS7002M:

 ```